illuminati1618/yash_2025/_posts/Sprint3/2024-11-17-2018cspmccorrections.md

 - If both x and y are positive, the procedure will proceed correctly by adding x y times to itself.

 Overall, this multiple choice quiz took me an hour and 27 minutes, and I feel that it was a successful first attempt!
 I will make my best effort to continue improving my score and also understanding the content better.

+One category of skills I need to improve on is skill 1, which is, "Design and evaluate computational solutions for a purpose."
+One category of topics I need to improve on is topic 3, which is, "Algorithms & Programming Fundamentals"